Ryazan Oblast: Geography

 Ryazan Oblast borders Vladimir Oblast (N), Nizhny Novgorod Oblast (NE), the Republic of Mordovia (E), Penza Oblast (SE), Tambov Oblast (S), Lipetsk Oblast (SW), Tula Oblast (W), and Moscow Oblast (NW).

 In terms of physical geography, Ryazan Oblast lies in the central part of the Russian Plain between the Central Russian and Volga uplands.
 The terrain is flat, with the highest point of no more than 300 m above sea level.
 Soils are podzolic and boggy on the left bank of the Oka, changing southward to more fertile podzolic and leached black-earths (chernozyom).

 Hydrography

-Most of the Ryazan Oblast lies within the Volga basin, with the Oka the principal river of the area.
+Most of Ryazan Oblast lies within the Volga basin, with the Oka the principal river of the area.